Student Seminar: Scientism and Humanity

 Troy Catterson is an associate professor of philosophy and director of the Ph.D. program in Humanities and Technology at Salve Regina University in Newport, Rhode Island.
 He received his Ph.D. at Boston University.
 His current research interests center around the...

-Sign up for this event before it’s full.
+Request your Application for this seminar before it's full.

 Intercollegiate Review